Our readers' best remedies for removing sweat smells from clothes

 I have always used white vinegar to get smells out of laundered clothing.
 I use about a cup, just added to the wash load, with the soap; since I buy the stuff for about two dollars a gallon, I stopped measuring a long time ago.
 I can't recall a time when it didn't work for this.

 Make a paste of baking soda and water.
 Apply to the stains and let sit for about 20 minutes.
 Wash as usual.
 If the stain is still there buy regular "chalk" (which comes in many colors) and apply to stain before wearing.
 The chalk will not harm the material.

 Although I don't have a readily available solution to getting rid of sweat stains, I do have a prevention solution that I have used for years.
 I found that my husband's sweat combined with anti-perspirant was causing the staining.
 We switched to plain deodorant, and have subsequently had no more problems.
 Just recently, my teenage daughter began having the same problem with her clothes, and sure enough, she was using an anti-perspirant.
 I have two teenage boys also and have never had any problem removing "plain ole sweat".

 I don't know how old this is, but my mother told me this when I was a teenager and it does still work.
-As close to the time after taking off the garment sprinke or rub into armpits white vinegar.
+As close to the time after taking off the garment sprinkle or rub white vinegar into armpits.
 The acid from the vinegar seems to react in favor of stain/order removal from the garment.
 You can let it dry and wash at a later time or wash immediately, it doesn't seem to matter which.

 I have used Palmolive dish detergent.
 Soak the area with the liquid, let set for at least an hour and then wash as usual.
 It has worked well for me.
 You can also use it for ring around the collar.
 This has worked wonders and is very cheap, do not use any liquid with lotions added such as ivory.
 You could also try the new anti-bacterial dish detergent.